kavia-common/offline-pdf-faq-assistant-30017-36004/faq_chatbot_backend/README.md

 - Local embeddings via sentence-transformers
 - Persistent vector index on disk
 - Chat endpoint that retrieves top passages and synthesizes concise answers
+  - Heuristic local summary by default (offline)
+  - Optional: If OPENAI_API_KEY is set, uses OpenAI to produce a more natural answer
 - Well-documented OpenAPI schema at /docs

 ## Tech Stack